Igglybuff/awesome-piracy/readme.md

 - [Plex-Remote-Transcoder](https://github.com/wnielson/Plex-Remote-Transcoder) A distributed transcoding backend for Plex
 - [PlexGuide.com](https://plexguide.com/) Deploy a multi-app supported Plex Server with an HD or GDrive
 - [/r/plexshares](https://www.reddit.com/r/plexshares/) A nice place to find Plex Media Server shares.
+- [Plex Redirect](https://github.com/ITRav4/PlexRedirect) a Plex landing page that redirects you to various sites.
+- [Plex Media Tagger](https://github.com/ccjensen/PlexMediaTagger) Uses the metadata held in the PlexMediaServer to tag media files
+- [PlexEmail](https://github.com/jakewaldron/PlexEmail) This script aggregates all new TV, movie and music releases for the past configured time then optionally writes to your web directory and sends out an email.
+- [RasPlex](https://github.com/RasPlex/RasPlex) Rasplex is a community driven port of Plex Home Theater for the Raspberry Pi
+- [PlexConnect](https://github.com/iBaa/PlexConnect) Unofficial Plex app for Apple TV devices
+- [go-plex-client](https://github.com/jrudio/go-plex-client) A Plex.tv and Plex Media Server Go client

 ## Kodi
 - [/r/Addons4Kodi](https://www.reddit.com/r/addons4kodi) discussion and links pertaining to unofficial addons for Kodi Media Center